 - Standard Deviation (1, 2, or 3)

 - Time Frame (1, 3, 6, or 9 months; 1 Year; or no Historical Data)

-Historical Volatility is based on price changes or one standard deviation of past prices over the specified preceding days.
-You can modify the Volatility setting by using the dropdown menu to select a number (HV 30, HV 60, HV 90, HV 180) or by entering a custom %.
+Historical Volatility is based on one standard deviation of past prices over the specified preceding days.
+You can modify the Volatility setting by using the dropdown menu to select a number (HV 30, HV 60, HV 90, HV 180, which are based on calendar days but the tool calculates standard deviation based on 21, 42, 63, and 126 trading days) or by entering a custom %.
 The default setting for Historical Volatility is based on price changes or one standard deviation of past prices over the preceding 90 days.

 - 68.2% of the prices fall between +/- 1 standard deviations

 - 95.4% of the prices fall between +/- 2 standard deviations